M7OCM/890/README.md

 ![20240314_135845](https://github.com/M7OCM/890/assets/128899149/4ceb0aa0-3a74-45bf-af4d-f7611a2c7165)

 A clear illustration of AGC Mode A3 (auto) working.
-Drops one level to A2 and reduces LNA and PGA as can be seen.
-Not effective on AM.
+Drops one level to A2 and reduces LNA 7 to 3 and PGA 6 to 3 as can be seen.
+Not effective on AM though **F2** and all 3 values for each reg is actually a decent setting for airband I find.

 The default keys I changed are specific to using this firmware.
 Priority given to keys most used.
 See default list.